alberthfang/alberthfang.github.io/_pages/teaching.md

 ---

 ## At Yale University (as Instructor)
-* PLSC 230: Group Processes and Intergroup Relations in American Politics (undergraduate seminar)
+* PLSC 230: Group Processes and Intergroup Relations in American Politics

-> Spring 2018 &#124; Spring 2019 (scheduled)
+  > _Spring 2018, Spring 2019_

-* PLSC 490: The Senior Colloquium (for year-long senior essay students)
+* PLSC 490: The Senior Colloquium

-> Fall 2018 (scheduled)
+  > _Fall 2018_

 ## At Columbia University (as Teaching Fellow)
 * Data Analysis and Statistics (undergraduate), Prof. John Huber, 2015